 DermaPen is a scarless skin micro-needling therapy with minimal downtime that improves the appearance of scars, acne scarring, stretch marks, wrinkles, and pigmentation and rejuvenates the skin by promoting scarless healing and natural collagen formation.

 Micro-needling is a derma roller process that pricks the skin with tiny needles to treat scars, wrinkles, and enlarged pores.
-The goal of the therapy is to stimulate the production of new collagen and skin tissue, resulting in smoother, firmer, and more toned skin.
+The therapy aims to stimulate the production of new collagen and skin tissue, resulting in smoother, firmer, and more toned skin.
+Efficacy

 Targeted areas for Micro-needling: